pili-zhangqiu/DE3-ROB1-Well-2019/README.md

 >- [ ] Taking and Saving a Picture -------- Omer
 >- [ ] Image Recognition - Position and Angle of the Spawned Brick -------- Oli
 >
->EXECUTION
->
 >TROUBLESHOOTING
->- [ ] Troubleshooting: Camera Not Working on Physical Robot -------- Pilar
+>- [ ] Camera Not Working on Physical Robot -------- Pilar
->- [ ] Troubleshooting: Camera Not Working on Simulator -------- Pilar
+>- [ ] Camera Not Working on Simulator -------- Pilar
->- [ ] Troubleshooting: Removing the Gripper -------- Oli
+>- [ ] Removing the Gripper from the Camera Image -------- Oli
->- [ ] Troubleshooting: Image Not Processed -------- Oli
+>- [ ] Failure to Run Image Recognition on Camera Image-------- Oli

 ### 02 Project Specifications and Requirements

 ### 03 Trials and Errors - Working with Franka Emika Panda
 **Trial 01 - Using MoveIt with the RViz & Gazebo Implementation** -------- Pilar
->- [ ] Introduction to MoveIt
->- [ ] Running the Pick and Place demo in RViz
->- [ ] Error when executing the RViz trajectory in Gazebo
+>- [ ] Failure when executing the RViz trajectory in Gazebo
->- [ ] Debugging
->- [ ] Exploring possible solutions / Giving up on MoveIt

 **Trial 02 - New IK Python Code** -------- Ryan
 >- [ ] Redundancy Reduction & Pseudoinverse Jacobian